shopware5/shopware/UPGRADE.md

 * Customer logout will now regenerate the session id and clear the customers basket.
 * Added `IsNew` condition for product streams
 * Added method `\Shopware\Models\Article\Repository::getSupplierListQueryBuilder()` to make the query builder extensible
+* Fixed `AND` search logic for search terms which not exist in the s_articles table.

 ## 5.1.3
 * Switch Grunt to relativeUrls to unify the paths to less.php